uwescience/myria-web/README.md

   git submodule update
   ```

-    Then setup the module as described in the `datalogcompiler` README.
+    Then setup the module as described in the [Raco README](https://github.com/uwescience/raco/blob/master/README.md).

 2. The PLY library used to parse programs in the Myria language uses a precompiled `parsetab.py` in the `datalogcompiler` submodule.
 This file is not required, but dramatically speeds up the parser load time (which happens for every request to the app).
 To generate it, run